Caioasc/my-personal-website/notes.md

 - `HOSTINGER_FTP_USERNAME`
 - `HOSTINGER_FTP_PASSWORD`

-- `HOSTINGER_FTP_SERVER`
+*Note: The server is now hardcoded in the workflow for reliability.*

 ---

 ## 4. Best Practices

-- Always increment the version for each deploy.
-- Monitor the Actions tab for errors or failed deployments.
+- **Commit frequently** to the `main` branch to keep the live site updated.
+- After a push, verify the deployment was successful in the **Actions** tab.
 - After successful deploy, verify the site at [https://caiocastilho.com](https://caiocastilho.com).
-- Use only trusted GitHub Actions for deployment (e.g., SamKirkland/FTP-Deploy-Action).
-- Keep this `notes.md` updated with any new commands or procedures.
+- Keep this `notes.md` updated with any new procedures.

 ---